e-shreve/rulecheck/README.md

 .c, .h, .i, .cpp, .CPP, .cp, .hpp, .cxx, .hxx, .cc, .hh, .c++, .h++, .C, .H, .tcc, .ii, .java, .aj, .cs

 To change the list of extensions rulecheck will parse when searching paths, use the -x or --extensions command line option.

+Note that extensions are case sensitive and .C and .H are by default treated as C++ source files whereas .c and .h are treated as C source files.
+To change the language to extension mapping see the --register-ext option.

 #### Specifying Where Rule Scripts Are